Oban, Saskatchewan: Transportation

 In 1925 Oban was located on the Minnedosa–Saskatoon–Edmonton CPR branch line between Castlewood, and Naseby.
 The CPR was intersected by the CNR GTP West.
 Oban was located on the CNR between Biggar and Palo.
 Oban was also a part of the Porter Subdivision, CNR between Lett and Biggar.

 Infrastructure

-Oban had the last provincial interlocking tower at the Canadian National Railway and Canadian Pacific Railway level crossing which was constructed in 1910 and closed in 1990.
+Oban had the last interlocking tower in the province, at the Canadian National Railway and Canadian Pacific Railway level crossing, which was constructed in 1910 and closed in 1990.
 The tower has been moved to the Saskatchewan Railway Museum.